-4) If the board decides to grant a hearing, the hearing will be conducted pursuant to policy 2500.
+- 4) If the board decides to grant a hearing, the hearing will be conducted pursuant to policy 2500. - 5) The board will provide a final written decision within 30 days of the decision to grant an appeal, unless further investigation is necessary or the hearing necessitates that more time be taken to respond.